 - Aerobics and Fitness

 - Aquatics

 - Athletics

 - Games

-- Dance

 - Gymnastics

-- Martial arts

 - Outdoor Education

 - Recreational Pursuits

 Students will need to be interested in both theoretical and practical aspects of sport and physical activities.
 The course promotes healthy and active lifestyles with each unit making students aware of the needs of their bodies to live life to its fullest capacity.
 Secondly we promote excellence through the use of extensive mixed abilities activities, extension questions, group work and a challenging curriculum.